 Transmission of SARS-CoV-2 via surfaces

-The role of transmission of SARS-CoV-2, the virus that causes COVID-19, by touching contaminated surfaces is not yet fully understood.
+We studied the potential transmission of SARS-CoV-2, the virus that causes COVID-19, via contaminated surfaces.

 Studies have shown that high contact surfaces such as touchscreens on mobile phones, bank ATMs, airport check-in kiosks and supermarket self-serve kiosks can all act as potentially contaminated surfaces for the transmission of viruses.